-Irrigation water providers are entitled to a deduction for water facilities expenditure incurred on or after 1 July 2004.
+Irrigation water providers are entitled to a deduction for expenditure on water facilities that is incurred on or after 1 July 2004.
 An irrigation water provider is an entity whose business is primarily and principally the supply of water to entities for use in primary production businesses on land in Australia.
-For more information, see the Guide to depreciating assets 2006.
-To get this publication, see page 10.
+For more information, see Guide to depreciating assets 2008.
+To get this publication, see page 8.